Udanpirappe: Plot

 Vairavan and Mathangi are loving brother and sister in the village of Vengaivasal.
 The opening scene starts with two kids running.
 One falls into a well and dies.

 One of the villagers comes to Vairavan’s house and seeks help as his tractor is missing and says the police were disrespectful to him.
 Vairavan's wife Maragathavalli assures him that Vairavan will help.
-Then we can see hitmen were hired to kill Vairavan.
+Then we can see that hitmen were hired to kill Vairavan.
 He beats them up for killing a dog without knowing they came to kill him.
 It is established that Vairavan is a village don and a respected wealthy man who does good for everyone in the village.
 Mathangi and her husband Sargunam, a school teacher, are introduced as a loving couple.
 Sargunam does not speak to Vairavan due to differences in their philosophies.
-Sargunam believes that everyone must go to court and not practice violence like Vairavan.
+Sargunam believes that everyone must go to court and not resort to violence like Vairavan.

-Vairavan’s son Vivek is studying in the US, and when he comes back to visit the village, he meets Sargunam and reprimands him, saying that he does not need his family.
+Vairavan’s son Vivek is studying in the US, and when he returns to visit the village, he meets Sargunam and reprimands him, saying he does not need his family.
 In the flashback, it is revealed that the two kids who earlier fell in the well were Sargunam's son and Vivek.
 Mathangi sees them and jumps to save them.
 She cannot save both, so she sacrifices her son to save Vivek.
 Sargunam blames Vairavan for his son's death, believing his influence made him fall into the well.
-Mathangi loves Vairavan and hence vows to make them together and only speak to Vairavan once her husband speaks to him.
+Mathangi loves Vairavan and vows to unite the two men and speak to Vairavan only when her husband speaks to him.

-Meanwhile, they propose to surge an alliance between the two families through the marriage of Vivek to Sargunam’s daughter Keerthana.
-When the marriage is about to occur, Keerthana is stabbed, and Sargunam blames Vairavan's violence for it again as neither he nor Keerthana has enemies.
+Meanwhile, they propose to ally with the two families through the marriage of Vivek to Sargunam’s daughter Keerthana.
+When the marriage is about to occur, Keerthana is stabbed, and Sargunam blames Vairavan's violence for it again, as neither he nor Keerthana has enemies.

 Vairavan deduces that the person who stabbed his niece is Adhiban, who acts like a good man to the villagers but actually has bad intentions and is a serial sexual assaulter.
 Vairavan is being searched by the police for beating up people.
-Sargunam provides information to the police on Vairavan’s whereabouts near Adhiban’s house.
+Sargunam provides information to the police about Vairavan’s whereabouts near Adhiban’s house.
 Mathangi visits Adhiban’s house and kills him as he tries to molest her.
 She learns that he also sexually assaulted Keerthana before stabbing her.
 The reason for stabbing her was Sargunam’s case on his borewell.
-Vairavan disposes his body off.
+Vairavan disposes of his body.

 Sargunam learns of all this and understands his brother-in-law and the families unite.